 The Dungeon Master

 Because the Dungeon Master must be impartial, they do not usually play a Player Character.
-Some Dungeon Masters choose to play a “GM PC”, but this tends to cause a lot of problems at the table, and is strongly discouraged.
+Some Dungeon Masters choose to play a “DM PC”, but this tends to cause problems at the table, and is strongly discouraged.

 Choosing your Dungeon Master

 Being a Dungeon Master can be challenging, especially if you are new to roleplaying games.
 It often requires comprehensive knowledge of the rules, and requires a great deal of trust from your players that you are not cheating or bending the rules against the players.
 The Dungeon Master often needs to have time to dedicate to the game outside of game sessions, and needs to be trusted by the players.
-If you have an experienced player in the group, they are often a good choice, but many players (myself includes) are the Dungeon Master in their first roleplaying experience and are immensely successful.
+If you have an experienced player in the group, they are often a good choice, but many players are the Dungeon Master in their first roleplaying experience and are immensely successful.
 My first experience playing DnD was as the Dungeon Master, and luckily it went very well.

 The Dungeon Master is much like an elected official: their authority comes from the consent of the players.
 If the players are unhappy with the Dungeon Master, or if the Dungeon Master is unable to fill their role adequately, it falls on the players to assist the current Dungeon Master or find a replacement.
-Be respectful of the Dungeon Master, because they often put more effort into the game than anyone else, but don’t bow to every whim of the Dungeon Master if they are being abusive or unreasonable.
-Again: This is a heavily trust-based relationship.
+Be respectful of the Dungeon Master, because they often put more effort into the game than anyone else at the table, but don’t bow to every whim of the Dungeon Master if they are being abusive or unreasonable.
+Again: This is a trust-based relationship.